saineshnakra/Eliza-Classic-In-Python/README.md

 ## Objective

 The purpose of this project was to create an enhanced version of the classic Eliza chatbot, originally designed by Joseph Weizenbaum.
-Our goal was to maintain Eliza's simple pattern-matching approach to simulate a conversation, while improving it to handle more advanced cases, such as fallback responses, keyword prioritization, and memory management.
+I wanted to maintain Eliza's simple pattern-matching approach to simulate a conversation, but improve on how it handled advanced cases, like fallback responses, keyword prioritization, and memory management.

 ## 1. Initial Setup and Code Structure
 We started by analyzing the existing Eliza chatbot implementation, identifying the core features: